fondesa/kpermissions/.github/PULL_REQUEST_TEMPLATE.md

 ### Motivation
 <!--
 If this solves a bug, provide the steps to reproduce it or reference the issue, if opened.
-In the other cases, specify why this change or this new functionality is required or why it can be helpful to the other users.
+In the other cases, specify why this change or this new feature is required or why it can be helpful to the other users.
 -->